Iliotibial band syndrome

-Iliotibial band syndrome (ITBS) is the second most common knee injury, and is caused by inflammation located on the lateral aspect of the knee due to friction between the iliotibial band and the lateral epicondyle of the femur.
+Iliotibial band syndrome (ITBS), also known as windshield wiper syndrome or runner's knee, is the second most common knee injury.
+It is caused by inflammation located on the lateral aspect of the knee due to friction between the iliotibial band and the lateral epicondyle of the femur.
 Pain is felt most commonly on the lateral aspect of the knee and is most intensive at 30 degrees of knee flexion.
 Risk factors in women include increased hip adduction and knee internal rotation.
 Risk factors seen in men are increased hip internal rotation and knee adduction.
 ITB syndrome is most associated with long-distance running, cycling, weight-lifting, and with military training.

 Signs and symptoms

 Symptoms range from a stinging sensation just above the knee and outside of the knee (lateral side of the knee) joint, to swelling or thickening of the tissue in the area where the band moves over the femur.
 The stinging sensation just above the knee joint is felt on the outside of the knee or along the entire length of the iliotibial band.
 At initial symptom onset pain typically occurs following activity, but as the condition progresses pain is frequently felt during activities and may be present at rest.
 Pain may also be present above and below the knee, where the ITB attaches to the tibia.
 Pain is frequently worsened by running up or downhill or by stride lengthening.